liuzhibin-cn/my-demo/docker/skywalking/README.md

 Build 4 SkyWalking images:
-1. `skywalking-base`: A full SkyWalking distribution package, including OAP service, webapp (UI) and agent.
+1. `skywalking-base`: A full SkyWalking distribution package, including OAP service, webapp (UI) and agent. <br />
    It's the base image for other 3 SkyWalking images using [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
 2. `skywalking-oap`: SkyWalking OAP service.
 The webapp and agent were removed.
 3. `skywalking-ui`: SkyWalking webapp (UI).
 OAP service and agent were removed.